daisy613/wickHunter-scripts/README.md

   - add reverse transfer feature that activates when Margin Ratio reaches a defined threshold.
   - add option to specify transfer in USD instead of percentage.
   - option to transfer from Spot to external wallet.
-- _AutoCoins_
-  - filter coins based on market cap (exclude any coin below a certain threshold)
-  - coin age (exclude any coins below a certain age)
-  - Near ATH (how to define?)
-  - 24h (or longer) liquidations volume, specify max average liquidation volume.

 ## Tips
 - USDT (TRC20): TNuwZebdZmoDxrJRxUbyqzG48H4KRDR7wB